preciousproject/precious-simulator/README.md

 ### appDidEnterBackground

-This event occurs if the whole Precious environment was put to the background by iOS e.g. by hitting the home button.
+This event occurs if the whole Precious environment was put to the background by the OS e.g. by hitting the home button.
 This means that the app gets an undefined amount of time until all code execution is suspended.
 This event is not necessary preceded by a minimize event.

 ```javascript